dwave-examples/graph-coloring/README.md

 * Initialize the DQM object
 * Define the graph
 * Define the linear bias dictionary.
-The gradient method is used to implement the condition described above, of penalizing color k by bias k.
+The gradient method is used to implement the condition described above, of penalizing color k by bias k
 * Define the quadratic dictionary.
-For each (node1, node2) edge in the graph, define the 16 color combinations, and penalize only the cases which have the same color.
+For each (node1, node2) edge in the graph, define the 16 color combinations, and penalize only the cases which have the same color
 * Solve the problem using the DQM solver
-* Check that the solution is valid - nodes connected by edges should have different colors.
+* Check that the solution is valid - nodes connected by edges should have different colors

 ## License